LabMobi/TalTech-WebPortal-React/README.md

 The `Navigation` component is responsible for rendering the appropriate content based on the current state of the application.
 Here's how it works:

-- If the user is logged in (`isLoggedIn` is `true`), the component dynamically renders the relevant section (e.g., Profile, Settings, Dashboard) based on the `activeSection` state.
+- If the user is logged in (`isLoggedIn` is `true`), the component dynamically renders the relevant section (e.g., Page1, Page2, Result) based on the `formPage` state.

 - If the user is not logged in, the component renders a welcome screen or login form.